toptal/BestPracticesChromeExtension/README.md

 - [Firefox](https://addons.mozilla.org/en-US/firefox/addon/webdeveloperchecklist/)
 - Opera (pending approval...)
 - Microsoft Edge (pending approval...)
+- Safari (works from source but not uploaded to App Store)

 ## Rules
 Various checks are performed on a website to make sure best practices are met.
 Those checks are handled by the rules engine.